 Residential properties to let in the UK are required by law to get a gas safety certificate for their places each year.
 Knowing the various aspects of this procedure, such as the landlord gas safety certificate cost can help you make any needed preparations.
 Failure to get this certificate could result in severe fines.

-If you’re renting residential property in the UK, you’re required by law to provide a gas safety inspection certificate on an annual basis.
+If you’re renting residential property in the UK, you’re required by law to provide a gas safety inspection certificate on an annual basis other than that you are also required to provide a valid energy performance certificate in London.
 This accreditation is given after the inspection of all gas appliances within the premises, to ensure they are in working condition.
 The law was set in place to ensure all domestic residences upheld the safety standards in the gas sector.
 The certificate also allows your tenant to know they are living in a safe and secure environment.

 Obtaining information about what to expect during these inspections can help the process go much faster.
 It can also help you ensure all your appliances maintain the required operational standards, as instructed by the guidelines in this sector.
 You can find out about elements such as the landlord gas safety certificate cost, the various processes and procedures involved, and any additional requirements during the inspection.
 This information can be retrieved by either contacting your gas servicing provider or researching the topic online.

 We price based upon the number of gas appliances in the property and our simple list is below:

 Note – Gas appliances are cooker, boiler, hob and fireplace